postblue/gstools/README.md

 To check for proper plugin installation, go to http://your_instance_address/main/statistics.
 If everything is ok - you will see JSON output.

+# Note to StatusNet users

+You should rename StatisticsPlugin-statusnet.php to StatisticsPlugin.php, because original StatisticsPlugin.php was developed for GNU Social and WILL NOT WORK for StatusNet.
+You are warned.

 # What this for?

 This plugin is a **requirement** if you want to be listed on http://gstools.org/, because there is no possibility to get required data without this plugin.